 Workers’ compensation benefits employees who are injured, but the California workers’ compensation system can be bewildering to employees who have never needed to claim benefits.
-This guide will help injured workers understand how the system works.
+This guide will help injured workers understand how the system works and what to expect from the services of a workers compensation lawyer.

 What Is Workers’ Compensation?